Surabhi Lakshmi: Personal life

-Lakshmi was born to parents Andy and Radha on 16 November 1986.
-She is from Narikkuni in Kozhikode, Kerala.
-She gained a BA degree in Bharathanatyam with first rank from Sree Sankaracharya University of Sanskrit, Kalady.
-She gained a MA degree in Theatre Arts from Sree Sankaracharya University of Sanskrit and M.Phil in Performing Arts from Mahatma Gandhi University.
-As of 2017, she is a Ph.D student in performing arts at the Sree Sankaracharya University of Sanskrit.
+Surabhi was born on 16 November 1986 to parents Aandy and Radha.
+She is from Narikkuni, Kozhikode, Kerala.
+She earned a Bachelor of Arts (BA) degree in Bharatanatyam, securing first rank from Sree Sankaracharya University of Sanskrit, Kalady.
+Surabhi also completed a Master of Arts (MA) degree in Theatre arts from the same university and an Master of Philosophy in Performing arts from Mahatma Gandhi University.
+As of 2017, she is pursuing a Ph.D. in Performing Arts at Sree Sankaracharya University of Sanskrit.

 Career

-Lakshmi won the reality show "Best Actor" on Amrita TV.
+In 2008, Surabhi won the reality show Best Actor on Amrita TV.

-She won the National Film Award for Best Actress in the 64th National Film Awards, the special jury mention in the Kerala State Film Awards 2016, and the Malayalam Film Critics Award 2016 for Second Best Actress, all for her performance in the film Minnaminungu.
-She has acted in more than twenty Malayalam films and two television serials.
+She received the National Film Award for Best Actress at the 64th National Film Awards, along with a special jury mention at the Kerala State Film Awards 2016 and the Malayalam Film Critics Award 2016 for Second Best Actress, all for her role in the film Minnaminungu.

+Directorial debut

+In 2019, Surabhi made her directorial debut with Kaumaaram, the second stage in the Malayalam music album series Pennaal.
+The series portrays five stages in a woman's life, and Kaumaaram focuses on adolescence, capturing the emotional evolution and innocence of a young girl.
+Pennaal is also noted for its all-women creative team, with women leading the project across lyrics, composition, direction, and performance.